Python Learning Path for Professionals: The 4-Phase Plan

 What you should be able to do by the end of Phase 1:

-Time commitment: roughly 24 hours of focused study, which is 3 hours per week for 8 weeks.
+Scope: roughly 24 guided hours of instruction and directed practice, plus your own reps between sessions.
 Adult students who try to compress this into a single weekend almost always need to redo it.

 The most common mistake here is rushing toward AI tools and frameworks before the basics are second nature.
 I have seen it 200+ times.
 The students who pause and actually finish Phase 1 are the ones who later move fast through everything else.